 Set of guidelines dealing specifically with how to approach people with disabilities.

 Just because someone has a disability, don’t assume he or she needs help.
 If the setting is accessible, people with disabilities can usually get around fine.
 Adults with disabilities want to be treated as independent people.
 Offer assistance only if the person appears to need it.
-And if she does want help, ask how before you act.
+And if they want help, ask how before you act.

 Say “person with a disability” rather than “disabled person.”
 Say “people with disabilities” rather than “the disabled.”
 For specific disabilities, saying “person with Tourette Syndrome” or “person who has cerebral palsy” is usually a safe bet.
 Still, individuals do have their own preferences.
 If you are not sure what words to use, ask.